-- 7.10.1 In the disciplines of Outdoor Target Archery, any competitor on the target butt will refer any questions about the value of an arrow in the target face to a Judge before any arrows are drawn. - 7.10.1.1 Should any competitor on the target butt be dissatisfied with the Judge's ruling, the majority decision of that Judge and no more than two other available Judges will be final. - 7.10.1.2 A mistake on the scorecard discovered before the arrows are drawn may be corrected, but the correction must be witnessed and initialed by one of the Judges before the arrows are drawn.
-Any other disputes concerning entries on a scorecard must be referred to a Judge. - 7.10.1.3 Should range equipment be defective or a target face become unreasonably worn or otherwise damaged, a competitor or Team Captain may appeal to the Judges to have the defective item replaced or remedied. - 7.10.2 Questions concerning the conduct of the shooting or the conduct of a competitor must be lodged with the Judges before the next stage of the competition. - 7.10.2.1 Questions regarding the daily published results must be lodged with the Judges without any undue delay, and in any event must be lodged in time to allow corrections to be made before the prize giving.
+- 7.10.1 Any athlete on the target butt will refer any questions about the value of an arrow in the target face to a Judge before any arrows are drawn. - 7.10.1.1 The decision of that Judge is final. - 7.10.1.2 A mistake on the scorecard may be corrected before the arrows are drawn, provided that all the athletes on the target agree on the correction.
+The correction must be witnessed and initialled by all the athletes on the target.
+Any other disputes concerning entries on a scorecard must be referred to a Judge. - 7.10.1.3 Should range equipment be defective or a target face become unreasonably worn or otherwise damaged, an athlete or Team Captain may appeal to the Judges to have the defective item replaced or remedied. - 7.10.2 Questions concerning the conduct of the shooting or the conduct of an athlete must be lodged with the Judges before the next stage of the competition. - 7.10.2.1 Questions regarding the daily published results must be lodged with the Judges without any undue delay, and in any event must be lodged in time to allow corrections to be made before the prize giving. - 7.10.2.2 The decision made by a judge in the team event concerning the use of yellow card (ref.7.8.3.1) is final.